-We have recently launched new virtual interactive sessions to enable schools and young people to connect with volunteers remotely.
+In 2020 we launched virtual interactive sessions to enable schools and young people to connect with volunteers remotely.
 Find out more about virtual activities.

 Did you know that our research, conducted in conjunction with the OECD, finds that children as young as six have ideas about what they can and can’t be in the future?

 The research also shows that gender and social stereotyping also starts at a very early age.
 20 times as many boys aim to have a role in the armed forces or firefighting services compared with girls.
 Over 20 times the number of girls aspired to be involved in the fashion industry compared to boys.
 And less than 1% of children knew about the jobs they aspired to be from someone visiting their school – 45% said TV, film and radio were the biggest factors in their choice.

 Primary Futures connects primary schools with inspirational, diverse volunteers from a range of careers, who talk to children about their jobs and show how what they are learning at school can lead to an interesting, exciting future.
 Our activities feed children’s curiosity, break down gender stereotypes and open their eyes to future possibilities.

 Register for free today and join over 3,500 teachers that have already registered to Primary Futures since the programme launched in 2014.
 You will then have access to: